 The following sections "Key Action 1", Key Action 2" and "Key Action 3" present concrete Actions that are designed to achieve the Programme objectives in the field of youth.
-Among these Actions, the ones mainly - but not exclusively connected with the field of youth (non-formal and informal learning) are:
+Among these Actions, the ones mainly - but not exclusively - connected with the field of youth (non-formal and informal learning) are:

-- Mobility projects for young people (Youth Exchanges and European Voluntary Service) and youth workers; - Large-scale European Voluntary Service events; - Strategic Partnerships; - Capacity Building in the field of youth; - Meetings between young people and decision-makers in the field of youth.
+- Mobility projects for young people (Youth Exchanges and Volunteering) and youth workers; - Strategic Partnerships; - Capacity Building in the field of youth; - Meetings between young people and decision-makers in the field of youth.